Michagin/Receipt/README.md

 ![cafekea](https://user-images.githubusercontent.com/22276218/93868739-31114f00-fccb-11ea-95b9-00475256274b.png)

+_Notes:_
-The only localization is in danish.
+* The only localization is in danish.
+* Current indentation of printstatement are aligned with Intellij's standard font: `JetBrain's Mono`